-What is a duopoly, and how does it affect the American taxpayer?
+What is a duopoly, and how does it affect the American worker?

 - 2 min read

-A duopoly is a market structure in which the government and its Contractor control a commodity, where the actions of one directly influence the other, creating a shared monopoly.
+A duopoly is a market structure in which a public and a private entity control a commodity, where the actions of one directly influence the other, creating a shared monopoly.

 But what happens when those contractors or their government counterparts are poorly equipped, misinformed, unwilling to acknowledge systemic issues, or operating without adequate oversight?